rollerozxa/boxsmasher.voxelmanip.se/download.md

 Box Smasher is free on itch.io, but a tip is always welcome.

 ## Google Play
-Box Smasher used to be available on Google Play.
-It is no longer seeing updates due to new Google Play policies that are hostile to individual app developers, and will be permanently removed sometime in the future by Google.
+Box Smasher used to be available on Google Play, but has since been taken down by Google.
+See [this news article](/news/2025/box-smasher-is-gone-from-google-play/) for more information why Box Smasher is no longer available on Google Play.

 ## 🧪 Latest development version
 If you wish to try out new changes to the game before they have made it into a full release, you can try the latest development version of Box Smasher.
 It is available to download as a universal LÖVE package automatically generated on each code commit: